gcftaskforce/kdb-api/README.md

 The "Partnership" *Amazon's Nectar* with the ID "partnership.jsnc3bx0-brazil-jsnc3bx0" has a ``nationID`` of ``"brazil"`` and a ``jurisdictions`` of ``["amapa", "para"]``.

-See the [models/Partnership.js](models/Partnership.js) class for insight on how this works.
+See the [models/Partnership.js](models/Partnership.js) class for insight into how this works.

 ### Citations